hitesh989998/Hitesh-FullStackDev-Portfolio/README.md

 ## Features

 ### SMTP Setup:
-- **SendGrid SMTP + Email.js**: Email sending integration to handle form submissions.
+- **SendGrid SMTP + Email.js**: Integrated email functionality that sends a "thank you" message to the user upon form submission, while also forwarding the submitted data to me.
-- **Google Recaptcha API**: Site-wide protection to prevent spam and secure submissions.

 ### Firebase Hosting & Database:
 - **Hosting**: Fast and reliable hosting, courtesy of Firebase